How to Install Gutter Guards

 Step 6: Trim the End of the Guard Section

-You’ll most likely end up with a section of guard which needs to be trimmed to fit snugly.
-Use a good pair of tin snips or a utility knife to trim the end of the last gutter guard section.
+You’ll most likely end up with a section of guard which needs to be trimmed in order to fit snugly.
+Use a good pair of tin snips or a utility knife to trim the end of the last guard section.

 Can I install gutter guards myself?

 Gutter guards can be installed by homeowners with general handyman skills.
-Some gutter guards are more difficult to install than others, so do you research and make sure to read all gutter guard reviews.
+Some guards are more difficult to install than others, so do your research and make sure to read all gutter guard reviews.

 Do I still have to clean gutters that have gutter guards?

 Gutter guard or no gutter guard, it is a good practice to clean your gutters once or twice a year.
-The purpose of a gutter guard isn’t to keep every single piece of debris from getting into your gutters, but rather to increase the water flow rate.
+The purpose of a gutter guard isn’t to keep every single piece of debris from getting into the gutter, but rather to increase the water flow rate.

-Therefore, gutters and their gutter guards need to be maintained properly.
-The good news is, cleaning is less time consuming when your gutter guards are working properly.
+Therefore, gutters and their gutter guards will need to be maintained properly.
+The good news is, cleaning is less time consuming when your gutter guards are working the way they’re supposed to.

 Installing gutter guards can be tricky work, and sometimes it’s better to leave it to a professional so you have confidence that the work is done right the first time.
-Or maybe you just don’t feel comfortable standing on a ladder to install or clean your gutters and gutter guards.
+Check out our stable of gutter installation professionals here for expert help.

 Main Image Credit: IndyEdge / Canva Pro / License